TOAST-DOCS/API-Gateway/en/console-guide.md

         - You must include the scheme (http:// or https://) when writing the URL.
         - You may enter domain address only or include the sub-path when writing it.
             - e.g. https://api.nhn.com , https://api.nhn.com/apis
+        - If you specify the port directly in the URL, only ports 80, 443, 5000-12000 can be used.

 > **[Note] Stage**